Uniform polyhedron: Convex forms by Wythoff construction

 The convex uniform polyhedra can be named by Wythoff construction operations on the regular form.

 In more detail the convex uniform polyhedron are given below by their Wythoff construction within each symmetry group.

 Within the Wythoff construction, there are repetitions created by lower symmetry forms.
 The cube is a regular polyhedron, and a square prism.
 The octahedron is a regular polyhedron, and a triangular antiprism.
 The octahedron is also a rectified tetrahedron.
 Many polyhedra are repeated from different construction sources, and are colored differently.

 The Wythoff construction applies equally to uniform polyhedra and uniform tilings on the surface of a sphere, so images of both are given.
-The spherical tilings including the set of hosohedrons and dihedrons which are degenerate polyhedra.
+The spherical tilings include the set of hosohedra and dihedra which are degenerate polyhedra.

 These symmetry groups are formed from the reflectional point groups in three dimensions, each represented by a fundamental triangle (p q r), where p > 1, q > 1, r > 1 and 1/p + 1/q + 1/r < 1.